tomaspcosta/temperature-currency-converter/README.md

 ---

 ## **OWASP ASVS Requirement**
-This project implements **OWASP ASVS Requirement 1.1.4**:
+This project implements **OWASP ASVS Requirement 5.1.1**:
-- **"Verify that all inputs are validated for type, length, format, and range."**
+- **"Verify that the application validates all inputs from untrusted sources to ensure that they are valid, defined, within the required range, and free of harmful content."**

 ### **Input Validation**
 1. **Temperature Inputs**: